 ENG 440: SENIOR SEMINAR I. This seminar is required of all senior English majors and offered in the fall semester, for seniors only.
 In this course, students conduct scholarly inquiry and research at an advanced level as they begin to write their senior paper.
-CREDIT: ONE SEMESTER HOUR will complete and present their senior papers.
-Prerequisites: ENG 440.
-CREDIT: TWO SEMESTER HOURS
+SeniorStatus.CREDIT: ONE SEMESTER HOUR

 ENG 441: SENIOR SEMINAR II.
 This course is the second component of the Senior Seminar series and is required of all senior English majors.
 ENG 441 is offered in the spring semester.
-In this course, students
+In this course, students will complete and present their senior papers.
+Prerequisites: ENG 440.
+CREDIT: TWO SEMESTER HOURS